How did animal multicellularity emerge from a single-celled ancestor?

 This fact has unavoidably led to focus the efforts in the study of early-branching animals.
 However, even though early-branching animals (such as ctenophores and poriferans) might provide insights on the multicellular ancestor of animals, the question on how it had become multicellular remains unanswered.

-So far, results have proven that the ancestor already counted with a complex repertoire of genes which play a key role in animal multicellularity -cell adhesion, signaling and communication (link to results-forthcoming).
+So far, results have proven that the ancestor already counted with a complex repertoire of genes which play a key role in animal multicellularity -cell adhesion, signaling and communication.